 Bronze, silver and gold awards are presented to churches for environmental attainment across a wide range of areas, including care of buildings and churchyards, energy-saving, recycling, food and lifestyle, worship, preaching and teaching, engagement in communities and the wider world.

-To satisfy the criteria for a Silver award we have to reach a number of goals in five different categories:
+We are now ready to “Aim for Gold”.
+We have to reach a number of goals in five different categories:

 - Worship and Teaching